-Silversea have operated the Silver Explorer in Antarctica for some years, and the newly converted Silver Cloud is about to join the expedition fleet, enhancing the comfort levels on board.
+Silversea have operated the Silver Explorer in Antarctica for some years, and the newly converted Silver Cloud has recently joined the expedition fleet, enhancing the comfort levels on board.
 The Silversea all-inclusive proposition ensures you avoid any added extras to the (admittedly high) up-front cost.
 Most cruises depart from Ushuaia, and Silversea offer a chartered air connection from Buenos Aires or Santiago.

 Lectures are of a high standard, and you can expect to always to be with an expert, whether in the zodiacs or ashore, as a result of the excellent guest to guide ratio of about one guide to every 12 guests.
 You can expect two landings per day, weather permitting.

 The pioneer Lars-Eric Lindblad led the first-ever citizen-explorer expedition to Antarctica in 1966, inventing the concept of expedition travel.
 Experience matters, particularly when you are travelling way off the beaten track.
 For safety and insight, Lindblad, with hundreds of Antarctic expeditions under their belts, really stand out.

 Lindblad ships carry a whole range of 'Tools for Exploration': Zodiacs and kayaks of course, but also a remote-controlled crow's nest camera with real-time footage broadcast on video screens within each cabin; a video microscope to view Antarctica's invisible facets, and a hydrophone to listen in on whales.